FabioPINO/science-docs/index.md

 # **PCAfold** - Low-dimensional PCA-derived manifolds and everything in between!

 Check out **PCAfold**, our Python software for generating, analyzing and improving low-dimensional manifolds.
-It can be used for data clustering and sampling, dimensionality reduction, nonlinear regression and assessing the quality of low-dimensional manifolds.
+It can be used for data clustering and sampling, dimensionality reduction, nonlinear regression and assessing the quality of low-dimensional manifolds. **PCAfold** is published in the SoftwareX journal:

+<sup>**K. Zdybał**, E. Armstrong, A. Parente, J. C. Sutherland, *PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds*, SoftwareX 12, 2020, 100630</sup>

 Reach out to the documentation for many illustrative tutorials!
 You can also run the tutorials as interactive Jupyter notebooks using Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.multiscale.utah.edu%2Fcommon%2FPCAfold/master?filepath=docs%2Ftutorials%2F)

-<sup>**PCAfold** is published in the SoftwareX journal.
-You can cite the software as:</sup>
-<sup>K. Zdybał, E. Armstrong, A. Parente, J. C. Sutherland, *PCAfold: Python software to generate, analyze and improve PCA-derived low-dimensional manifolds*, SoftwareX 12, 2020, 100630</sup>

 <sup>This work has been produced during my PhD at Université libre de Bruxelles and my research stay at the University of Utah.</sup>